Donald Trump’s efforts to overturn the U.S. presidential election and COVID-19 ensure an uneasy transfer of power to

 - Do you think democracy in the United States has been permanently weakened by political events in the past few years?

 Deborah Charles was a Reuters correspondent for 24 years.
 She worked on four continents on issues ranging from the White House to Myanmar’s Aung San Suu Kyi and was the White House correspondent during the Bill Clinton and George W. Bush presidencies.
 She covered four U.S. presidential campaigns and six Olympics, and worked in bureaus in Madrid, Bangkok, Montreal, Toronto, New York and Buenos Aires.
-She currently is Senior Managing Editor at Devex, a media platform for the global development community.
+She is former Senior Managing Editor at Devex, a news organization focused on global development, and is currently consulting for the World Bank.